-Abdominoplasty, also commonly referred to as ‘tummy tuck’ surgery, is a surgical procedure that aims to achieve a firm, flat abdomen with narrowing of the waist.
+Abdominoplasty, sometimes referred to colloquially as a “tummy tuck”, is a surgical procedure that aims to achieve a firm, flat abdomen with narrowing of the waist.

-Effective tummy tuck surgery can help address loose, excess skin that many people have following significant weight loss, bariatric surgery, or pregnancy.
-Many patients find their excess skin to be unsightly or a cause of skin infection and irritation.
+Effective abdominoplasty surgery can help address loose, excess skin that many people have following significant weight loss, bariatric surgery, or pregnancy.
+Many patients do not like the appearance of such excess skin, which can also cause skin infection and irritation.

 Following pregnancy, some women may find the separation of their abdominal muscles a cause of lower back discomfort and abdominal bulge, which the surgery can assist in addressing.

-Tummy tuck surgery works by tightening the rectus abdominis, which you might know as your ‘six pack’ muscles.
-Liposuction is also often incorporated into a tummy tuck procedure to assist in creating more shapely hips, as well as a more aesthetic tummy area.
+Abdominoplasty surgery works by tightening the rectus abdominis, which you might know as your ‘six pack’ muscles.
+Liposuction is also often incorporated into the procedure to assist in creating more shapely hips, as well as a more aesthetic tummy area.

 When you meet with your surgeon, they will discuss with you your expectations of the procedure and the potential limitations to achieving your expectations.
 Every patient is different, which means that factors impacting surgery – such as skin quality, amount of excess skin, fat deposits, previous scarring and muscle separation – will differ from person to person, and will need to be discussed in depth during your appointment.

 Abdominoplasty is most suitable when your weight has been stable for at least three months.
-Where patients have had previous abdominal surgery or are in consideration of other clinical issues, your surgeon will need to determine if you would benefit most from the full tummy tuck procedure or if a mini tummy tuck with liposuction would be more appropriate.
+Where patients have had previous abdominal surgery or are in consideration of other clinical issues, your surgeon will need to determine if you would benefit most from the full abdominoplasty procedure or if a mini abdominoplasty with liposuction would be more appropriate.

 During your consultation, you will need to inform the surgeon of your full medical and surgical history including medications, allergies, mental health and smoking history.
 Each of these issues have the potential to impact your surgery, anaesthesic and post-operative care.